RafaelCotrim/Lamier/Sources/Lamier.md

 However, this golden age was built on the backs of the Steorra, the people of the stars.
 The Steorra were the original magic users and their civilization was composed of small nomad groups that traveled the polar regions.
 Although individually powerful, they didn't have the numbers to combat the ceaseless attacks of the other nations.
 After being captured they were forced to share their secrets, teaching the basics of magic to their captors.

 Although the other races had gained the knowledge of how to read the stars, they had great difficulty controlling the auroras.
 To do so they require the use of catalysts which often were the Steorra themselves.
 They finally discovered what was missing after the first half Steorra children grew up and inherited their parent's powers.
-After that, some nobles had children with the Steorra in secrete and their offspring created some of the longest-lasting empires.
+After that, some nobles had children with the Steorra in secret and their offspring created some of the longest-lasting empires.
 Eventually, these bloodlines spread through all major noble families.

 Still, the majority of the Steorra were kept in captivity and farmed like cattle.
 After other forms of magic were discovered, their use as catalysts on the construction of spells or reactions grew exponentially, which often had fatal results.
 As a result, they became highly valuable commodities.